 01618830666

-Japanese Knotweed (Fallopia japonica) is an invasive plant species that is native to Asia.
-It was introduced to Europe and North America in the early19th century as an ornamental plant.
-However, its aggressive growth and invasive nature have made it a significant problem in many countries.
+Japanese Knotweed (Fallopia japonica) is an invasive plant species native to Asia.
+It was introduced to Europe and North America as an ornamental plant in the early 19th century.
+However, its aggressive growth and invasive nature have become a significant problem in many countries.
 In this article, we will explore the history of Japanese Knotweed and how it has become a global problem.

 The History of Japanese Knotweed: